Sunset and Passing Storm

 This imposing and strikingly beautiful large tondo by Otto Rogers is at once contemplative, spiritual and uplifting.
 The prominent Canadian abstract artist was well known for his exquisite use of colour and form in his paintings, mixed media and sculptural work that re-imagined the prairie landscape he grew up in.

 “One of the purposes of nature is to inspire the human heart.
-So, we are all inspired by nature and that is part of the artistic process as well."
+So, we are all inspired by nature, and that is part of the artistic process as well."
 Otto Rogers

-He acquired his MA in Fine Art from the University of Wisconsin and later taught art at the University of Saskatchewan for 29 years.
-Rogers also participated in the Emma Lake Workshops in BC which attracted some of North America’s finest artists.
-His work is held in private and more than 30 public collections including: the Art Gallery of Ontario, the National Gallery of Canada, and the Museum of Fine Arts in Boston.
+Otto Rogers (1935-2019) was born in Saskatchewan and acquired his MA in Fine Arts from the University of Wisconsin.
+He later taught art at the University of Saskatchewan for 30 years.
+His work is included in more than 30 public collections across Canada, including the Art Gallery of Ontario, the McMichael Canadian Collection, and the National Gallery of Canada.
+Roger’s work is also in the Museu d’Art Contemporani de Barcelona and the National Gallery of Iceland, as well as numerous private and corporate collections.